AAccount/dictionary_jsefrontend/README.md

 **Note**: on the first run, you must initialize the sqlite db with a cedict file.
 Use the `SQLite` menu item `Initialize with CEDICT`.
 I get them from mdbg.net.

 ## Motivation
-I wanted an offline dictionary so I would not be dependent on an internet connection, or a web service being up for looking up Chinese while reading manga from sketchy Chinese websites.
+I wanted an offline dictionary to not be dependent on an internet connection, or a web service for reading manga from sketchy Chinese websites.
+(I rip these and make pdfs.)
 There were no open source or even closed source programs for desktop Linux.
 I made an original python gtk program given my previous experience with C++ gtk for the VoIP program.
 As time passed, I added various search strategies explained in the dictionary core repo that I found helpful.

 I was more interested in the literacy aspect vs talking aspect of Chinese because the writing system looks cool.
 I chose reading manga from sketchy websites vs the flashcard / learning app route based on my grade school experience with the Canadian Ontario French system in Windsor.
 I found it a complete failure as they taught the same thing every year: count 1-100, colors of the rainbow, say "it's cold".
 I could not read a kid's French book to save my life.
 For Chinese, I decided to skip the flashcards and stuff I had in grade school and go straight to reading once enough core vocab could bootstrap the reading process.